ABOUT US

 CLICK HERE TO VIEW DETAILS

-Ari has completed his Masters degree in Wildlife Biology and Ph.D., in Zoology at A.V.C.
-College, affiliated to Baharathidasan University, Tiruchirapalli.
-He did doctoral degree is on the “Population dynamics of Asian Elephants in Southern India”.
-He started his carrier as a cat man, worked on leopard human conflict in Western Ghats., later switch over elephants.
+His doctoral degree is on the “Population dynamics of Asian Elephants in Southern India” where he was leading this research at IISC.
+He started his carrier as a cat man, worked on leopard human conflict in Western Ghats., later switched over to elephants.
 He worked as a project Assistant and Project Co-coordinator in various projects at Centre for Ecological Sciences, Indian Institute of Sciences, Bangalore from 1998 to 2008.
-His keen interest in this mammoth animal took him across the country into study of in depth on their behavioral patterns.
-He has guided many masters' students on various aspect of Wildlife Biology and he is nick named as “Elephant Whisperer”!
+His keen interest in this mammoth animal took him across the country in to study in depth on their behavioral patterns.
+He has guided many masters students on various aspect of Wildlife Biology and he is fondly known as “Elephant Whisperer”!

 He is also a member of Asian Elephant Specialist Group (IUCN).
-Presently he is executing handful of Eco related projects for Indo-American Wildlife Society, Chennai spear heading as a Managing Trustee.
-He has published twelve-research papers, written one book and 15 interim reports on various aspects of Ecology and Conservation.
-He has headed many government and corporate projects in the across the country.
-His primary interest is to conserve the landscape of the forest and save flagship and Keystone species, animals irrespective of the borders.
+He has published twelve-research paper, written one book and 15 interim reports on various aspects of Ecology and Conservation.
+He headed many government and corporate company projects.

 Dr. R. Sivakumar,MD., Trustee